JvanKatwijk/unoPlugins-jan/README.md

 ![6](/ft8-plugin.png?raw=true)

 An experimental ft8 decoder.
+The Windows version contains an error such that the software may crash.
+The Linux version from which it is derived does not, so identifying the error in the plugin is beyond my capabilities.
-Still working on it.
+Use the plugin at your own risk.

 --------------------------------------------------------------------------